 How do you Purchase Contractor Tool and Equipment Insurance?

-Discuss your contractors tool and equipment inventory with your insurance agent.
+Discuss your contractors tool and equipment inventory with your insurance agent and talk to your agent.
 They will prepare a customized policy based on your unique needs and give you valuable peace of mind as you protect your livelihood, tools and equipment.